eightballz/ozweb/README.md

 # 💻 Origin Zero Website
 The website for the Origin Zero Minecraft server.
-This project was made using graphite.space, a visual html/css editor and compiler.
+This project was made using readdy.ai, this wasn't intended to ever go into production, but I am very impressed with the free AI website builder!